 - Diagonal Links: between year groups AND subjects

 The document below shows how our knowledge-rich enquiry topics have been mapped out over the course of KS1 and KS2 to create links between key high-yield concepts (e.g. warfare, settlement or persecution).

 Threaded through all teaching and learning are planned opportunities and focus on developing the children as 'Global Citizens'.
 The global dimension to our curriculum helps pupils understand global issues and explore ways of addressing them within and beyond school.

 At Harrow Gate Primary Academy, CLPE (Centre for Literacy in Primary Education) is at the heart of our English curriculum.
 We are incredibly honoured to be recognised as a CLPE Associate School for the way in which we have embedded 'The Power of Reading' and 'The Power of Pictures' into our English Curriculum.
 You can use the link below to find out more information about the incredible work that CLPE do.

 At Harrow Gate, our ultimate goal of teaching phonics is that our children are able to read fluently, recognising most words instantly and using phonics to decode any unknown words.

 All phonics sessions follow the systematic, synthetic phonics programme outlined in the Litte Wandle Letters and Sounds Revised programme.

-For more information about Little Wandle, as well as useful videos for parents and carers, follow the link below to their Youtube channel.
+For more information about Little Wandle, as well as useful videos for parents and carers, click on the image below

 Supporting your child with reading